katisalminen/tech-art-playground/rigging/foot-roll/foot-roll.md

 create Foot Roll attribute on foot control curve: min -10, max 5

-set driven keys for foot roll attribute:
+set driven keys for foot roll attribute, likely rotateX but check:

 - 5 -> max rotation from heel
 - 0 -> flat on the ground
 - -5 -> max rotation from ball of foot (stepping motion)
 - -10 -> max rotation from toe (tippy toes)

+consider also letting the user set these, they might not be universal depending on the character. so no hardcoding?

 ---